-A sinking fund is the name given to a long term savings account that homeowners contribute to every month through service charges.
-This builds up every year and should pay for any major works that are required over a period of time, such as the painting of communal areas or replacement of a roof or windows.
+A sinking fund is a long-term savings account that homeowners contribute to every month through service charges.
+This builds up every year and should pay for any major works that are required over a period of time - such as the painting of communal areas or replacement of a roof.

 Why have a sinking fund?

 If a sinking fund is not set up, payment for any required works are due from a homeowner on completion of the works.
 This can mean that homeowners will receive large bills that they need to pay.
 A sinking fund should mean that no additional payments are due when major works are required.

 How do you work out how much I have to pay towards the

 When the property is built the builder will provide L&Q with a cost list of all component parts of the building (such as windows, roof, lifts, pumps, fire safety systems etc.) and approximate life expectancies for these.
 From this information L&Q can work out how much is needed from each property to pay for the works when required.
 This information is then placed into L&Q's system so that reminders are provided when works are expected.
 Other factors such as independent condition surveys, works to similar properties and inflation are also taken into account.